corentindpt/group3-Home_monitoring_system/readme.md

 <img src="pictures/Material_list.jpeg" alt="Material_list" />
 <h3>Configuration of the Raspberry Pi 4</h3>
 <ol>
-	<li>Connect your Raspberry to a network via Wifi or via Ethernet</li>
+	<li>Connect your Raspberry to a power supply and a network via Wifi or via Ethernet</li>
 	<li>Enable the ssh on the Rapsberry Pi to control it from your pc</li>
 	<ul>
 		<li>Enter <code>sudo raspi-config</code> in the terminal window on the Raspberry Pi 4</li>